 No. EYFA is non-profit organization with an independent board.
 However, our mission is to improve football in Edmond (1st-12th grade) and so yes we do strive to collaborate with the high school football coaches.

 Q. Why do you have an organization like this?

 We understand that our competitors in Tulsa (Union, Jenks, BA) have been running their youth programs like this for years.
 It has created quite an advantage for that side of the state.
 Tulsa Union, Bixby or Jenks has won most of the last 20 Oklahoma State Championships!
 EYFA understands we are behind and need to catch up.

 Q. What age groups can play?

 EYFA is part of the Indian Nations Football Conference (INFC) which is organized by grade.
-1st and 2nd graders play in the Mighty Mites division.
-EYFA has individual teams for 3rd-6th grade.
+1st and 2nd graders play in the Mighty Mites division (8-man football rules).
+EYFA has individual 11-man teams for 3rd-6th grade.